 The presence of research universities is apparently a powerful draw.
 According to a survey of JLL clients, nearly 80.0 percent of location decisions were based on being close to the universities and an R&D ecosystem despite the high cost of locating in top ranking areas.

 The JLL system weights heavily employment concentration, venture capital funding and total lab supply.
-Greater Boston (meaning Kendal Square, the rest of Cambridge, Waltham, Lexington, Watertown, outer suburbs and the new Seaport district) and the San Francisco bay area together accounted for two-thirds of life sciences venture capital funding the entire country.
+Greater Boston (meaning Kendal Square, the rest of Cambridge, Waltham, Lexington, Watertown, outer suburbs and the new Seaport district) and the San Francisco bay area together accounted for two-thirds of life sciences venture capital funding in the entire country.
 No other market received more than 5%.